Featuring flawless coverage and finish, while still letting your skin breathe!

 Flawless Finish Foundation from Lawless

 This liquid foundation from Lawless is a newcomer that’s already racking up rave reviews.
-It’s a non-comedogenic formula that makes for the perfect complexion, while also nourishing skin for the long run.
+It’s a non-comedogenic foundation that makes for the perfect complexion, while also nourishing skin for the long run.
 We’re in love with the carefully curated blend of oils such as jojoba, kukui, and grapeseed that moisturize skin without leaving it greasy.
 It also offers the largest skin tone range on this list: 20!

 Zuzu Luxe Oil Free Liquid Foundation from Gabriel

 A non-comedogenic foundation is beneficial for all skin types, but it’s a definite life saver for anyone with acne-prone, oily, or sensitive skin.
-Just be sure to keep up with your skin care routine, and practice good skin hygiene.
+Just be sure to keep up with your skin care routine and practice good hygiene.
 You’ll find your new go-to formula in no time.